mgrahamsmith/coding_practice/notes.rst

 General Notes
 ================================================================================

-General notes and info on programming topics.
+General notes and information on programming topics.

 .. contents::